 Ingredients

-• 2 cups milk chocolate chips, separated (or use semi-sweet/dark or a combo!)
+- 2 cups milk chocolate chips divided, or use semi-sweet/dark or a combo!

 Instructions

-• WET INGREDIENTS: In a stand mixer fitted with the whisk attachment or in a large mixing bowl, use electric mixers to cream the solid coconut oil, butter, brown sugar, and granulated sugar until creamy and well combined.
+- In a stand mixer fitted with the whisk attachment (or use a hand mixer), cream the solid coconut oil, butter, brown sugar, and granulated sugar until creamy and well combined.
 Beat in the eggs and vanilla extract until smooth.

-• CHILL: Cover the bowl tightly with plastic wrap and refrigerate the cookie dough for at least 1 hour, but not longer than 3-4 hours to prevent the dough from drying out.
+- Cover the bowl tightly with plastic wrap and refrigerate the cookie dough for at least 1 hour, but not longer than 3โ4 hours to prevent the dough from drying out.

-• ROLL BALLS: Once chilled, scoop out 3 leveled tablespoons (70g) of cookie dough per cookie.
+- Once chilled, scoop out 3 leveled tablespoons (70g) of dough per cookie.
 Roll into balls.
-You should get approximately 20 cookies from this amount of dough.
+You should get approximately 20 cookies.

-• PREPARE FOR BAKING: Preheat your oven to 350ยฐF (175ยฐC).
-After rolling the dough into balls, chill them in the refrigerator again for 5-10 minutes to firm up.
+- Preheat your oven to 350ยฐF (175ยฐC).
+After rolling the dough into balls, chill them in the fridge again for 5โ10 minutes to firm up.

-• COOL: As soon as you take the cookies out of the oven, press the reserved 1/4 cup chocolate chips onto the tops and tidy up any ragged edges by pressing them inwards with a metal spatula.
-Let the cookies rest on the baking sheet for 3-4 minutes before transferring them to a cooling rack.
+- As soon as you take the cookies out of the oven, press the reserved 1/4 cup chocolate chips onto the tops and tidy up any ragged edges by pressing them inward with a metal spatula.
+Let the cookies rest on the sheet pan for 3โ4 minutes before transferring them to a cooling rack.

 Recipe Notes